NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 Pools
 ~~~~~

-A ``Pools/Pool`` element can be specified; if not provided, a pool will not be modeled.
+Multiple ``Pools/Pool`` elements can be specified; if none are provided, pools will not be modeled.

 A ``PoolPumps/PoolPump`` element is required.
 The annual energy consumption of the pool pump (``Load[Units='kWh/year']/Value``) can be provided, otherwise they will be calculated using the following equation based on the BA HSP.